lmas/thesis/thesis.typ

 The Matrix Profile is a simple algorithm with claims of being easily scale-able
 @yeh and as such might offer a more performant alternative to machine learning models or other artificial intelligence solutions that are popular as of today.
-And since it does not require a heavy processing model, it might be able to run on smaller devices and sensors that lacks the required processing power for running the heavier AI models.
+Since it does not require a heavy processing model, it might be able to run on smaller devices and sensors that lacks the required processing power for running the heavier AI models.